DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-Or instead, a positive, welcoming response, baffled at the need to even ask this question in the first place?
+An awkward silence?
+A straight-out “no thanks we don't do any of that here!” (happened once in a guesthouse in Crete, Greece).
+Or instead, a positive, welcoming response, expressing bemusement at even having to ask this question in the first place?

 STAY WITH A GAY LOCAL

-It's not only walking distance from the Sunday antique market but also close to some of the best parillas (Argentinian steak houses), like Gran Parilla del Plata.
+Hotel Boca Juniors is not only walking distance from the Sunday antique market but also close to some of the best

 And why else would you stay at Hotel Boca?
 Because think about all those sexy straight boys it attracts who will certainly want to hang out at the pool and spa area!